A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: Finite-Step TR Decomposition via Blockwise Simultaneous Diagonalization

 \begin{remark} The condition $n_k \geq r^2$ for all $k\in[d]$ in Theorem~\ref{thm:order-d} can be relaxed to $n_k\geq r^2$ for some $k\in[d]$, at the expense of requiring more observed entries of the tensor.
 The refined algorithm is presented in Section~\ref{sec:algorithm}. \end{remark}

-\begin{remark} For simplicity, Theorem~\ref{thm:order-d} assumes all TR-ranks are identical.
-A slight modification of Algorithm~\ref{alg:order-d} allows one TR-rank to differ from the others.
+\begin{remark} For simplicity, Theorem~\ref{thm:order-d} assumes all TR ranks are identical.
+A slight modification of Algorithm~\ref{alg:order-d} allows one TR rank to differ from the others.
 The more general case in which all ranks are different is a more challenging problem and remains open; we leave it as future work. \end{remark}